 In addition to this, the binding of the hormone to the hormone receptor brings about the structural changes in the receptor (that undergoes a series of conformational changes).

 The hormone–receptor complex that forms as a result, binds specifically to promoter and enhancer elements of the DNA, thereby affecting the expression of specific target genes.

 The binding of the hormone receptor complex to the specific part of the DNA occurs via a specialized domain of the receptor called Zinc finger.
 The binding of the Zinc finger causes modulation of the DNA.
 The further outcome of the binding is determined by the specific co-activator and the co-repressor, which bind to the complex.

 Broadly, the intracellular hormone receptor consists of four domains namely the variable domain, the DNA binding domain, hormone binding domain and the hinge region.
 These are the four units which form a common structure of all the intracellular steroid hormone receptors.

-Describing the function of all the sub unit, the names of the subunit mirrors the function of the subunit.
-The function of the DNA binding region is to bind with the DNA and it consists of non-repetitive global motif which are two in number.
-These motifs consist of Zinc which in turn is coordinated with 4 cysteine.
-This is a region which interacts with the hormone responsive elements in the DNA.
+The names of the subunits mirrors their function.
+The function of the DNA binding region is to bind with the DNA and consists of two non-repetitive global motifs.
+These motifs consist of Zinc which in turn is coordinated with 4 cysteine residues.
+This is a region which interacts with the hormone-responsive elements in the DNA.